stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

-behaviors and plans? daniel schmachtenberger: yeah, it's an interesting one. can individuals change their behaviors in certain ways that are important to do regarding their consideration of, did this meat come from a factory farm? did this product come from a sweat shop? how much total shit do i actually need?
+behaviors and plans? daniel schmachtenberger: yeah, it's an interesting one. can individuals change their behaviors in certain ways that are important to do regarding their consideration of, did this meat come from a [[factory farm]]? did this product come from a sweat shop? how much total shit do i actually need?
 [2030](https://www.youtube.com/watch?v=tQkQrc3Ant4&t=2030.52s)

 is this packaging ever going to break down in the environment? can they start to be considerate of those